 NOTE: The following test results were generated by the original Z-Link system.
 However, similar outcomes can be achieved by systems that provide the same dynamic performance.

 Test 1 was performed by pedaling over a short test track that simulates firm pedaling up a slope and also over a bump.
 This test is configured to evaluate the pedaling performance of each system under pedaling load including over bumps, while also ensuring consistent and repeatable testing.

-The following graphs show the shock movement results of the VAST Prototype 1 compared to 3 other contemporary systems during test 1.
-These results highlight how the VAST system generates less suspension movement during pedaling and also that it remains active over bumps and actually absorbs bumps far better.
+The following graphs show the shock movement results of the Prototype compared to 3 other contemporary systems during test 1.
+These results highlight how the system generates less suspension movement during pedaling and also that it remains active over bumps and actually absorbs bumps far better.

 Specifically, what this test shows is that the provision of high anti squat forces by other systems (Brand A & B) generates unwanted suspension rise during pedaling over bumps.
 (Note that Brand A and B are very different systems despite the similar results.)

-Only the VAST system can provide high anti squat where it is needed and low anti squat when anti squat is not needed.
+Only a system like that of the prototype can provide high anti squat where it is needed and low anti squat when anti squat is not needed.

 Note that a short summary of the testing process is provided below.

 Test 2 was performed by pedaling over the same test track as Test 1 except that the test was started at the bump midway through Test 1 so that the bump acts as a ledge.
 This test is configured to simulate pedaling up a hill which includes climbing up over a root or ledge at slow speed.
 (This situation might be typical of a steep pinch or switch back near a tree where erosion has exposed the tree root).

 As it is very difficult to replicate dynamics when getting over a root or ledge at slow speed, the test run was configured by starting from a standstill with the rear wheel up against a ledge of about 35 mm.
 After clearing the ledge it was necessary to apply firm pedaling to climb the proceeding incline.